 - Wellfield cash costs include all wellfield operating costs.
 Wellfield construction and development costs, which include wellfield drilling, header houses, pipelines, power lines, roads, fences and disposal wells, are treated as development expense and are not included in wellfield operating costs. - 2.
 Non-cash costs include the amortization of the investment in the mineral property acquisition costs and the depreciation of plant equipment, and the depreciation of their related asset retirement obligation costs.
-The expenses are calculated on a straight line basis so the expenses are typically constant for each quarter.
+The expenses are calculated on a straight-line basis, so the expenses are typically constant for each quarter.
 The cost per pound from these costs will therefore typically vary based on production levels only. - 3.
-Plant cash costs include all plant operating costs and site overhead costs.

-4. Distribution cash costs include all shipping costs and costs charged by the conversion facility for weighing, sampling, assaying and storing the U3O8 prior to sale.
+Plant cash costs include all plant operating costs and site overhead costs. - 4.
+Distribution cash costs include all shipping costs and costs charged by the conversion facility for weighing, sampling, assaying and storing the pounds prior to sale.

-In total, wellfield, plant and distribution cash costs were very consistent quarter on quarter during 2017.
+In total, wellfield, plant and distribution cash costs were very consistent quarter on quarter during 2018.
 The respective cash costs per pound increased overall during the year primarily driven by decreasing levels of production.
+The more significant increase in cash and non-cash costs per pound in Q4 was driven by lower quarterly production, which is a typical result as a mine matures and older operating patterns, particularly in MU1, remain in the flow regime.